 The rumors/speculations about Apple working on NFC have been on-and-off for a long time.
-Apple put an end to years of speculation with Apple Pay: a system where you can pay through your iPhone 6, iPhone 6 Plus or the Apple Watch.
+Apple put an end to years of speculation with Apple Pay: a system where you can pay from your iPhone 6, iPhone 6 Plus or the Apple Watch.

 What is Apple Pay?

 Apple Pay is Apple’s take on mobile, wireless payments using your smartphone.
 It works off a tech we know as “Near-field communication” (NFC).
 NFC is in itself not new.
 A lot of Android phones already feature NFC-capability.
-Apple’s a little late to the party but there is enough indication that it will probably steal the show in the coming months.
+Apple’s a little late to the party, but there is enough indication that it will probably steal the show in the coming months.

-With Apple Pay, you can just put your iPhone 6/6 Plus or Apple Watch close to a NFC-reading machine and your payment will be done.
+With Apple Pay, you can just put your iPhone 6/6 Plus or Apple Watch close to an NFC-reading machine and your payment will be done.
 No swiping of cards, no entering code, nothing.
 You just have to authenticate the payment (TouchID on your iPhone 6 and 6+).

 How Apple Pay Works?

-Apple Pay makes use of three things: your iPhone’s NFC chip (or Apple Watch's), the NFC-scanner (which stores will have installed) and a specific information that corresponds to your credit card data. (note that this is not exact credit card data).
+Apple Pay makes use of three things: your iPhone’s NFC chip (or Apple Watch's), the NFC-scanner (which stores will have installed) and specific information that corresponds to your credit card data. (note that this is not exact credit card data).